informix/compose-hq-demo/README.md

 ## Steps

 ### Start docker compose:
-    1. In dir where docker-compose project downloaded
+    1.  cd to project directory
-    2.  chmod 777 -R *
+    2. Run __chmod 777 -R *__
-    2.  docker-compose up
+    2. Run __docker-compose up__

+### Up & Running:
+    1. After a few minutes 2 informix containers will be  start.
+With a load placed on both servers.
+    2. An HQ server will be started
+    3. Go to http://<ip address> (user: admin Password: Passw0rd)

 ### Stop and remove Containers & volume
     1.  docker-compose down -v

-### Build compose (Not used in this demo):
-    1. In dir where docker-compose.yml exists
-    2.  docker-compose build

- * Used if you need to build a custom image